wilsonify/wilsonify.github.io/content/recipes/PINEAPPLE GUACAMOLE135.md

 ## Instructions
 1 Mash up the avocado into nice chunks.
 Add everything to the avocado and stir.
 Taste and add

-more of your favorite shit.
+more of your favorite   .
 Serve at room temp or chill.
 Eat this the day you make it.
 Why the

-fuck would you wait?
+  would you wait?